eads/data-take-home/edgar/README.md

 # EDGAR

 This is a **Python 2** [Flask](http://flask.pocoo.org/) application.
-We strongly recommend creating a virtual env before performing the steps below.
+We strongly recommend creating a virtualenv before performing the steps below.

 ## Install requirements